 Finances

 The ISPCP shall look to cover the cost of conducting relevant Constituency activities required to meet their charter, through membership fees.
 If they are necessary, the level of fees shall be proposed by the officers of the Constituency and voted upon by the Committee of the Whole.
+In principle the ISPCP shall endeavor to ensure the level of fees covers all reasonable costs but does not impose a barrier to membership.

 The accounting period for the Constituency aligns with the Calendar year (January – December).